 Segment information is presented in respect of the Group's business segments.
 The primary format business segment is based on the Group's management and internal reporting structure.
-Segment results assets and liabilities include items directly attributable to a segment.
-The group has 8 operating segments that are being financially reported to the management and these reports are exposing different products and services that are being managed separately because it required different technological and market strategies.
-The revenue & expense and assets & hisbilities analysis in the table below is based on the type of business activities and services that are distinguishable component.
+Segment results assets and liabilities include items directly attributable to a segment, The group has 8 operating segments that are being financially reported to the management and these reports are exposing different products and services that are being managed separately because it required different technological and market strategies, The revenue & expense and assets & liabilities analysis in the table helvow is based on the trans of business and internal services.